 Displaying Children's Work:

 This is an important way of showing that children's work is valued.
-Care should be taken to ensure that all children's work is displayed at appropriate times.
+Care should be taken to ensure that all children's work is displayed in a positive manner at appropriate times throughout the school year.

 Rocket Fuel: